-- If there are significant penalties to terminate (or not extend), the Company is typically reasonably certain to extend (or not terminate). - If any leasehold improvements are expected to have a significant remaining value, the Company is typically reasonably certain to extend (or not terminate). - Otherwise, the Company considers other factors including historical lease durations and the costs and business disruption required to replace the leased asset.
+- If there are significant penalties to terminate (or to not extend), the Company is typically reasonably certain to extend (or to not terminate). - Otherwise, the Company considers other factors including historical lease durations and the costs and business disruption required to replace the leased asset.